Natural pinnacle of my wandering through China.

 With rising elevation, we returned to the clouds.

-This time, it was no bother as we were filled with the beauty of the canyon - which was more than enough for the day.
-It was around 4pm anyway, just about the time to start our walk down to be able to catch the last bus.
+This time, it was no bother.
+We agreed that the canyon's beauty was more than enough for the day.
+It was around 4 pm anyway, just about the time to start our walk down to be able to catch the last bus.

 "Hold on; it's not the sunset time yet.."
 I was thinking out loud as we started descending.
-In a moment, it really felt like the sun has disappeared, and suddenly, loud noise started resonating through the forest around us.
+Shortly, it truly felt like the sun had disappeared, and loud noise started resonating through the forest around us.
 "Is that wind or ra--" I didn't even finish the sentence, and the clouds burst open, pouring out hectolitres of water.
 Bang!
 The darkness got pierced by a flash, followed by rumbling thunder of a scale matching the strength of the rain coming on us.
 Um, right.
-I found a torn piece of a raincoat next to the path, which I used to cover my camera.
-Good that I did - I know it is common to say that "there was not a dry piece on me" to exaggerate description of a rainy experience, but here, it actually couldn't be more accurate.
+I wrapped my camera in a torn piece of a raincoat I found next to the path, and I am glad I did.
+I know that "there was not a dry piece on me" is a common way to exaggerate the description of a rainy experience, but it couldn't be more accurate here.
 And it took only a few moments.

 Lightning went on and off like strobes on a concert, and the decibels followed beyond words.
 "Aye, a summer storm, it will leave with the same speed it came," I diagnosed the situation.
 "From this point, it could get only better anyway."
-Oh man, I spoke too soon!
-The truckloads of water didn't cease, it felt the opposite.
+Oh, I spoke too soon!
+Not only the truckloads of water didn't cease; it felt the opposite.
 In a while, the staircase we walked on turned into a waterfall carrying around six inches deep stream of water, mud, and junk.
 Our shoes were wrecked already, but the fast-moving water was undermining every step, and soon it became a matter of a safety hazard.
-You know it is serious when I don't have any pictures of it.
-Holy cow, talking about a proper downpour.
+You know it is serious when I don't have any pictures of it – holy cow, talking about a proper downpour.

 It lasted pretty much all the way to the base.
 But we got the last bus.
 Pfff.